 It was promised in Colorado that marijuana would bring in an estimated $40 million dollars per year when it was legalized.
 As it turns out, they are bringing in that and much more due to the overwhelming response that followed.
 In 2014, Colorado collected over $60 million in taxes on marijuana alone.
 As the years moved forward, the amount collected has grown substantially.

 While people were worried that this would lead into other drug use and addiction, a portion of the money that is coming in from the sales is used to treat and help those that have addictions, regardless of whether or not marijuana was their drug.
 This is a change that is going to help the communities where these people can now thrive, live, work, and provide for the area.
 Once they go through the treatment program, the hope is that they are going to come out a productive citizen within that area.
-Since marijuana is legalized in these areas, they’re then welcome to use this as an option for their drug treatment.
+Since Marijuana Legalization in these areas, they’re then welcome to use this as an option for their drug treatment.